AdrianoCahete/Windows.Workspace/README.md

 This workspace will have some components and PowerShell Scripts to install or update my workspace.

 ![PowerShell example Image](https://raw.githubusercontent.com/AdrianoCahete/Windows.Workspace/master/imgs/ps_example.PNG)

 Colors can be edited with ```pshazz edit monokaivs``` command

+--

 ![PowerShell example Image](https://raw.githubusercontent.com/AdrianoCahete/Windows.Workspace/master/imgs/wincred.PNG)

 ## :warning: Notes

 - The machine has to be direct access to ```https://raw.githubusercontent.com``` (without autentication process) to download packages
-- Install Scripts is just tested with Windows 10 (x64)
+- Install Scripts is just tested with Windows 10 (x64) and Windows 8.1 (x64)
 - **Create a profile backup beefore run this install**

 ## Install